 Many people come to the Apostle Islands seeking the adventure of exploring the area by boat.
-Closed-cockpit craft such as sea kayaks have become very popular for travel among the islands.
-Operating small craft on Lake Superior is fun and exciting, but can also be extremely hazardous when weather conditions become unfavorable.
+Sea kayaks are very popular for travel among the islands and to the mainland sea caves.
+Operating a small craft on Lake Superior is fun and exciting, but can also be extremely hazardous when weather conditions become unfavorable.

 Apostle Islands National Lakeshore does not provide guided kayaking tours, however there are numerous authorized kayak outfitters in the area to book full and half day guided trips, safety classes, and equipment rentals.

 Launches, Locations, & Parking

 Apostle Islands is renowned for it's water resource including the beaches, sea caves, lighthouses, and island camping.
 Before you get to the park make sure you have the right equipment.
 Because of Lake Superior's power and unpredictability, the National Park Service does NOT recommend the use of small open boats, canoes, open cockpit or sit-upon kayaks, and paddleboards for travel between islands or to the sea caves.
 A sea kayak is the recommended kayak that should be used in the Apostle Islands.

 Do you have the proper equipment for kayaking on Lake Superior?

 Can you save yourself?

 Last updated: March 7, 2022